Face of Mankind Free To Play

 OnLive gets June US launch date

-The cloud service is set to launch in the US on 17th June.
+The OnLive cloud gaming service is set to launch in the US on 17th June.

 The service allows players to access PC games from 2K, EA, THQ, Ubisoft and Warner Bros.
 The games run on OnLive’s beefy servers and players control them remotely through the OnLive client.